-Horticulturist Hillary Thompson jokes that she can’t even get the notoriously easy-to-grow Bermuda grass to live in her Athens, Georgia, backyard.
-“Our ground can be water-logged, and the clay is
+Horticulturist Hillary Thompson jokes that she can’t even get the notoriously easy-to-grow Bermuda grass to live in her backyard.
+“Our ground can be water-logged, and the clay is dense.
+It’s

 Thompson’s solution: raised beds.
 “At first I started using them because they elevated those low, wet areas,” she says.
 But then, Thompson realized an unexpected benefit: “They’re easier on the body, too.
 I’m 48 years old; bending all the way over to the ground is starting to be hard on my back and legs,” she says.
 “Raised beds are higher, so you bend over less.”

-Add reduced soil compaction, easier cultivation, efficient watering and fertilizing, increased yield, and adaptability to small areas — and it’s hard to imagine growing vegetables any other way, says Thompson, who coordinates Soil3Compost’s annual raised bed design contest.
-As she gears up for this year’s competition in Shelby, North Carolina, Thompson shares her tips and tricks for raised-bed vegetable gardening.
+Add reduced soil compaction, easier cultivation, efficient watering and fertilizing, increased yield, and adaptability to small areas — and it’s hard to imagine growing vegetables any other way, says Thompson.
+As she gears up for warmer weather, Thompson shares her tips and tricks for raised-bed vegetable gardening.

 A raised bed is any garden bed that is raised up off the ground.
 And think outside the typical rectangular set-up: The sky is the limit when it comes to size and shape — it just needs to be 8 inches deep.
 “You don’t even need a yard to have a full-fledged vegetable garden,” Thompson says.
 “Consider corrugated metal feed troughs, pots, or even fabric planters.”

 Thompson has seen fruitful container gardens made out of found materials like stone, reclaimed wood, and logs.
 The only material she cautions against are railroad ties.
 “They’re treated with arsenic to make them last — so are best kept on railroads,” she says.